Epersea/freelancer_helper_rails/README.md

 #### Models
 This functionality relies on two models:
 - The **Rate model** handles the information related to a user's final goal rate and the intermediate calculations displayed (total annual expenses, tax percent, net monthly earnings, hours worked per year an so on).
 It includes methods for both creating a new rate and updating an existing one.
-- The **Rate::Input model** is a Rate association that handles the information introduced by a user in order to calculate a Rate, and is created and updated in tandem with a Rate.
+- The **Rate::Input model** is a Rate association that handles the information introduced by a user to calculate a Rate, and is created and updated in tandem with a Rate.
 This information is organized in three attributes:
   - **Expenses**: data related to long term, annual and monthly expenses.
   - **Hours**: data related to the time the user plans to work, taking into account factors like the number of hours per day / days per week, holidays and training.
   - **Earnings**: data related to the user's earning goals (expected net monthly earnings and taxes).